 The general position is that the surgery should inform the patient if records are to be withheld on the above basis.
 If, however, the appropriate health professional thinks that telling the patient:

 - Will effectively amount to divulging that information.

 - Is likely to cause serious physical or mental harm to the patient or another individual then the GP could decide not to inform the patient, in which case an explanatory note should be made in the file.

 That decision can only be taken by the GP and an explanatory note should be made in the file.
-Although there is no right of appeal to such a decision, it is the practice’s policy to give a patient the opportunity to have their case investigated by invoking the complaints procedure.
+Although there is no right of appeal to such a decision, it is the surgery’s policy to give a patient the opportunity to have their case investigated by invoking the complaints procedure.

 The patient must be informed in writing that every assistance will be offered to them if they wish to do this.
 In addition, the patient may complain to the information commissioner for an independent ruling on whether non-disclosure is proper.

 Disclosure of a deceased patient’s medical records

 The same procedure used for disclosing a living patient’s records should be followed when there is a request for access to a deceased patient’s records.